marmelab/react-admin/docs/UnitTesting.md

 })
 ```

 **Tip**: If you're using TypeScript, the compiler will complain about missing methods in the data provider above.
-You can remove thoe warnings by using the `testDataProvider` helper:
+You can remove these warnings by using the `testDataProvider` helper:

 ```jsx
 import React from 'react';